elemprod/lptask/docs/style_guide.md

 * Where possible, prefer static inline functions versus function like macros.
-Although this approach requires trusting the compiler to generate efficient code, it significantly improves the source code readability and provides for simpler debugging in most cases.
+Although this approach requires trusting the compiler to generate efficient code, it significantly improves the source code readability and allows for simpler debugging in many cases.

 * Prefer enumerations with typedefs versus #defines for multi-valued constants.
 When properly named, a typedef is self-documenting even though